Making Chapter 13 Bankruptcy Relief Work for You

 As for the debts that you could discharge altogether under a Chapter 7 case, a portion of your monthly payment goes to the unsecured creditors.
 Very few debtors end up paying much more than 10 percent of these debts, however, and when your payment plan is complete, the unpaid balance of this indebtedness is discharged.

 While it isn’t necessarily easy to commit a substantial portion of your monthly income to a Chapter 13 payment plan, many people benefit from this approach to debt relief.
-You can usually get second mortgages discharged if there isn’t enough equity in your house to cover it.
+You can usually get second mortgages discharged if there isn’t enough equity in your house to cover them.
 For people with substantial nonexempt assets that they’d rather not part with, Chapter 13 provides expanded options for asset protection.

 Call 847-244-4694 for an Illinois Chapter 13 Bankruptcy Lawyer’s Advice